getodk/aggregate/src/main/libs/readme.txt

 This is a special build of javarosa using the tree at https://bitbucket.org/m.sundt/javarosa It incorporates multithread-safe KoBo collect changes (from Clayton), round(a,d) function and saving and restoring of bind attributes.

-mvn install:install-file -Dfile=javarosa-libraries-latest.jar -DgroupId=org.javarosa -DartifactId=javarosa-libraries -Dversion=latest -Dpackaging=jar
+mvn install:install-file -Dfile=javarosa-libraries-2013-08-08.jar -DgroupId=org.javarosa -DartifactId=javarosa-libraries -Dversion=2013-08-08 -Dpackaging=jar

 odk-httpclient-gae: